 Just a few minutes later, a car came flying up the road toward us with an old man at the wheel.
 We figured he must have been going to pick up the old woman.
-They must have been going the other way though, because they never passed by us again.
+They must have gone the other direction though, because they never passed by us again.
 And there was no town or house for miles.

-We put our packs in the lockers, got cleaned up and went looking for food.
+We put our packs in the lockers, got cleaned up and went to look for food.

-Next door they were serving a pilgrim style lunch, so we sat with three Spaniards from Astoria.
-Scott and I had seen them almost every day of our Camino, as they were very recognizable because they were always walking together in their green shirts.
+Next door to our albergue they were serving a pilgrim style lunch, so we sat with three Spaniards from Astoria.
+Scott and I had seen them almost every day of our Camino, as they were very recognizable because they always walked together in their green shirts.
 Unfortunately, they spoke limited English, and we spoke limited Spanish, so it was a bit of a challenge to get past the basics in conversation.
 We found out this was Angela’s 4th time walking the Camino, Fernando’s 7th Camino and Alfred’s 17th Camino!

 It was so inspiring to sit with them and share a meal.
 We all enjoyed red wine, soup and bread.